 His parents did, however, encourage his artistic talents, and the young Blake was enrolled at the age of ten in Pars' drawing school.
 The expense of continued formal training in art, however, was a prohibitive one, and the family decided that at the age of fourteen William would be apprenticed to a master engraver.
 At first his father took him to William Ryland, a highly respected engraver.
 William, however, resisted the arrangement telling his father, "I do not like the man's face: it looks as if he will live to be hanged!"
 The grim prophecy was to come true twelve years later.
 Instead of Ryland the family settled on a lesser-known engraver but a man of considerable talents, James Basire.
 Basire seems to have been a good master, and Blake was a good student of the craft.
 Blake was later to be especially grateful to Basire for sending the young student to Westminster Abbey to make drawings of monuments Basire was commissioned to engrave.
 The vast Gothic dimensions of Westminster and the haunting presence of the tombs of kings affected Blake's romantic sensibilities and were to provide fertile ground for his active imagination.

-At the age of twenty-one Blake left Basire's apprenticeship and enrolled for a time in the newly formed Royal Academy.
+At the age of 21, Blake left Basire's apprenticeship and enrolled for a time in the newly formed Royal Academy.
 It was as a journeyman engraver, however, that Blake earned his living.
 Booksellers employed him to engrave illustrations for publications ranging from novels such as Don Quixote to serials such as Ladies' Magazine.

 One incident at this time affected Blake deeply.
-In June of 1780 riots broke out in London incited by the anti-Catholic preaching of Lord George Gordon but also by resistance to continued war against the American colonists.
+In June of 1780 riots broke out in London incited by the anti-Catholic preaching of Lord Byron (George Gordon) but also by resistance to continued war against the American colonists.
 Houses, churches, and prisons were burned by uncontrollable mobs bent on destruction.
 On one evening, whether by design or by accident, Blake found himself at the front of the mob that burned Newgate prison.
 These images of violent destruction and unbridled revolution gave Blake powerful material for works such as Europe (1794) and America (1793).

 Not all of the young man's interests were confined to art and politics.
 After one ill-fated romance, Blake met Catherine Boucher, an attractive and compassionate woman who took pity on Blake's tales of being spurned.
 After a year's courtship the couple were married on 18 August 1782.
 The parish registry shows that Catherine, like many women of her class, could not sign her own name.
 Blake soon taught her to read and to write, and under Blake's tutoring she also became an accomplished draftsman, helping him in the execution of his designs.